-Eyesight transitions as you grow older.
+Eye sight transitions as you grow older.
 Your eyes are one of the first senses that are affected by aging.
-The time to take care of your eyes is while you are in 20s and 30s – before you begin experiencing changes to your vision.
+The time to take care of your eyes is while you are in your 20s and 30s – before you begin experiencing changes to your vision.
 The same components that are critical to keeping the other parts of your body in a healthy state also apply to your eyes.
 A healthy lifestyle of diet, exercise, and proper nutritional support can help to keep your eyes younger longer.
 Most people begin to experience changes in their eyesight around 40 years of age.
-The first noticeable changes in your eyes are likely to be with near vision problems call Presbyopia.
-This is a natural occurrence that seems to happen abruptly, it has been occurring gradually.
-Until this point, you have had adequate focusing power to overcome the issue.
-A visit to your eye care professional can provide you with the proper corrective measures to manage this concern.

-Gradual changes also occur in other aspects of your vision as you move into your 50s.
-Among these challenges include:
+Gradual changes can occur in your vision as you move into your 50s.
+These challenges include:

 Sensitivity to Bright Light or Glare: Vision in bright light or glare conditions usually decreases.
 Night driving becomes a problem, or that seeing in bright sunlight can be uncomfortable and difficult.
 It takes up to five times longer to recover from glare than when you were you younger.